Geocode with StreetMap Premium locators in ArcGIS Pro

 The following geocoding match types and category filtering are supported in the locators, although not all countries contain data for every level: Address (subaddress, point address, street address, distance marker, street intersection, and street name), Postal, Populated Place (block, sector, neighborhood, district, city, metro area, subregion, region, territory, country, and zone), Points of Interest, and Coordinates.

-If you're using categories to return only SubAddress, PointAddress, and StreetAddress matches, the Minimum match score setting should be adjusted, which you can also do in the locator properties under Geocoding options.
-Esri recommends using a value of 94, which will maximize your match rate without introducing an unacceptable number of false positive matches.
+If you're using categories to return only SubAddress, PointAddress, and StreetAddress matches, the Minimum match score setting should be adjusted, which you can also do in the locator properties under Geocoding options > Match Options.
+It is recommended that you use a value of 94, which will maximize your match rate without introducing an unacceptable number of false positive matches.
 This can be adjusted if you find it is too restrictive (too high) and excludes too many good matches, or if it is not restrictive enough (too low) and allows too many false positives.
 For example, if your input addresses are clean and properly formatted, a higher Minimum match score value may be used.
 Conversely, if your input addresses are of a lower quality because of missing address components or extra information, a lower value may result in more matches.
-Regardless of the number of categories that you specify, it is a good practice to review your own input address data and geocoding match results when deciding on a Minimum match score value that best suits your needs.
+Regardless of the number of categories that you specify, it is recommended that you review your own input address data and geocoding match results when deciding on a Minimum match score value that best suits your needs.

 For more details about the geocoding coverage, quality levels for each country, and category filtering, see ArcGIS REST API Geocode data coverage on the ArcGIS Developer website.